IS YOUR BUSINESS VOLCANO ABOUT TO ERUPT?

 On the topic of feedback, American leadership coach Marshall Goldsmith verbalises this perfectly.
 He once said: “Feedback is dead.
 Feed-forward is key.”
 Eloquently put, and such a simple concept to grasp.

 With ‘feed-forward’, the idea here is for you to communicate directly with your employees and explain what’s working, what’s not, and most important of all – what could be improved next time?
 These are all solid questions to discuss to avoid making similar mistakes in the future.

 Poor communication – or lack of altogether – can be avoided by using a tactful approach.
 As a business leader, it’s essential to practice honesty with your employees, even if this requires occasional confrontation.
 Ask yourself, what can you do to address the smaller issues before they ultimately erupt as a much larger problem?

 Employees who are the best fit for your company will surely appreciate your honesty and guidance.
-They will even welcome ‘feed-forward’ suggestions and take relevant action steps in order to solve the problem at hand.
-Once you put healthy communication into place your workforce dynamic will start to shift, which will also benefit your company moving forward.
+They will even welcome ‘feed-forward’ suggestions and take relevant action steps to solve the problem at hand.
+Once you put healthy communication into place, your workforce dynamic will start to shift, which will also benefit your company moving forward.

 The key to less stress and miscommunication in business?
 Learn to catch mistakes as they happen, make adjustments and correct those mistakes with regular team meetings or feedback sessions.

 Connect with Peter Boolkah – The Transition Guy